 What surprised me after looking at the list was that many of the requests had to do with the typical administrative skills or tasks such as: managing multiple managers, dealing with difficult people, managing stress, calendar management, and troubleshooting.
 I hardly saw requests for advanced competencies or areas of interest.

-As we get to the end of this year and are on the cusp of a new decade, I want you to seriously give thought to your career.
-Make some time for you!
+I want you to seriously give thought to your career.
+Make some time for yourself!
 Assistants are great at taking care of everyone else and not making time for themselves.
 While this is admirable, it’s not cool!
 If you want to be viewed as a strategic partner and considered an extension of the management team, you need to make time to look at your own development.

 Here is my advice in step order.

-- Over the next few months, make time to consider where you need to grow in 2020.
+- Over the next few months, make time to consider where you need to grow.
 Break it into two main areas:

 - Hard skills (be specific)